 - Ernie Mills Park 11899 Bostick Street

-This park is one of the city’s more spacious recreational properties providing a jogging track, playground, concession stand, BBQ grills, picnic tables, and a covered staging area.
+This park is one of the city’s more spacious recreational properties providing a jogging track, playground, concession stand, BBQ grills, picnic tables, basketball court, pickle ball court and a covered staging area.
 This park is used quite often for birthday parties, concerts, community celebrations, and is the popular location for the city-sponsored Movies in the Park.

 - L.O.
 Robertson Park 20980 West Highway 40